Alextopher/serotonin/description.md

 name! { _any_ string without curly braces }
 ```

-Within the compiler macros have the following signature : `fn(AHHH) -> TODO`.
-They are given the `&str` between the curly braces and they return Serotonin code to be subsituted in place.
+Within the compiler macros have the following signature: `fn(TODO) -> TODO`.
+They are given the `&str` between the curly braces and return Serotonin code to be substituted in place.
 Macros are helpful for more intense automated code generation that is too difficult to do in the current rewriting system.
-For example: the `autoperm!` macro is used to automatically generate programs to preform optimal tape shuffling using the [autoperm](https://github.com/Alextopher/autoperm) crate.
+For example, the `autoperm!` macro is used to automatically generate programs to perform optimal tape shuffling using the [autoperm](https://github.com/Alextopher/autoperm) crate.

 The `rot` function in the standard library is written as follows: